freeradical13/freeradical13.github.io/index.md

 [Nutrition][] is the ingestion, digestion, and usage of food by an organism.

-[Essential Nutrients][] are substances required to be ingested because they cannot be synthesized for simpler molecules.
+[Essential Nutrients][] are substances required to be ingested because they cannot be synthesized with simpler molecules.
 [Essential Amino Acids][] are any amino acids that cannot be synthesized by the organism.
 [Essential Fatty Acids][] are some fatty acids that cannot be synthesized such as Linoleic Acid.

 [Vitamins][] are small organic molecules required in metabolism.
 Some vitamins cannot be synthesized so they are essential nutrients.
 Some vitamins are water soluable and some are fat soluable.